All Products

 2. In the left-side navigation pane, choose Cloud-native Gateway > Gateways.
 In the top navigation bar, select a region.

-4. On the Gateway Ingress tab, click Migrate CLB.
-In the Migrate CLB panel, configure the Weight parameter.
+4. On the Gateway Ingress tab, click Migrate CLB to open the Migrate CLB panel.
+Then, set the Weight value.

-5. In the left-side navigation pane, choose Observation Analysis > Business Monitoring.
-On the Global Dashboard tab, view the traffic distribution.
+5. In the left navigation pane, choose Observation Analysis > Business Monitoring.
+On the Global Dashboard tab, you can view the traffic status.

 1. Log on to the MSE console.